-Section 109 - Article 5 - Design and Development Standards.
+Section 102 - Article 5 - Design and Development Standards.
+Section 5.20 - Wireless communication facility.
 Section 5.20.1 Authority is hereby amended to read as follows:

 "This section is adopted pursuant to the authority vested in the Town of Chapel Hill by the General Assembly of the State of North Carolina with particular reference to Article 9 19 Part 3 3 of Chapter 160A 160D of the North Carolina General Statutes, and Session Law 2017-159 (HB 310)."